7mind/izumi/doc/microsite/src/main/tut/distage/00_distage.md

     `distage` provides you important insights about your application and allows you to introspect and modify it on the fly, before any instantiations happen.
 7. **Higher Correctness**:
-    `distage` supports resources natively and guarantees proper cleanups even when something went wrong.
+    `distage` supports resources and lifecycle natively and guarantees proper cleanups even when something went wrong.
 8. **Cheaper integration tests**:
-    `distage` provides you great memoization support for your tests so you may reuse heavy resources (like database connections) in your integration tests not sacrificing correctness.
+    `distage` provides you great memoization support for your tests so you may reuse heavy resources (like database connections) in multiple integration tests not sacrificing correctness.
 9. **No pressure**:
-    `distage` is non-invasive and designed not to interfere with your of writing Scala code.
+    `distage` is non-invasive and designed to not impact the way your Scala code is written.
     It just removes all the initialization boilerplate.
-You don't need to learn magic tricks to write components for distage application.
+    You don't need to learn magic tricks to write components in a distage application.

-Also `distage` is approved by industry leaders:
+`distage` is recommended by industry leaders:

 > Given its native support for type classes and higher-kinded types -- both features indispensable to functional programming -- distage is one of the leading dependency injection libraries out there.
 Bonus points for being built by a wicked-smart team that contributes to ZIO!
 >